Here we will describe the core of Research Description Language. How to extend this functionality is described elsewhere.

 For this reason, RDL makes a rather big point of using experimental data in RDL documents.

-element is key here.
+The experiment element is key here.

-element has a src
+The experiment element has a src attribute that

 contains the location of the EDL

 document that describes the experiment.
-The dest
+The dest attribute defines a

 conversion program that creates an RDL document from a